Around the world with carry-on luggage only

 Courtesy Jill Paider

 Paider branched into freelance photography shortly after graduating from her master's degree in photography.
-The flexibility and opportunities of her new role allow her to indulge her passion for travel.
+The flexibility and opportunities of her role allow her to indulge her passion for travel.

 "It's kind of an addiction -- taming the dragon so to speak -- on new experiences and just that high of being somewhere that's so different from what you're used to," Paider says.